Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • lack of coordination (such patients may even fall).

-The urinary and urinary organs with actinomycosis are rarely affected, and the defeat of the genital organs is generally extremely rare.
+The urinary and urinary organs are rarely affected by actinomycosis, and damage to the genital organs is generally extremely rare.

-Primary actinomycosis of the genital organs arises as a secondary lesion in abdominal actinomycosis due to the active spread of the infiltrate on them and means that a primary focus should be sought in the abdominal cavity.
-Formed in the bladder, the infiltration can pass to the tissues around the prostate in men and the uterus in women, but the prostate and uterus themselves may not be affected, despite the proximity of these organs to the pathological process.
+Primary actinomycosis of the genital organs occurs as a secondary lesion in abdominal actinomycosis due to the active spread of infiltrate to them and means that the primary focus should be looked for in the abdominal cavity.
+Having been educated in the area Bladder, the infiltrate can spread to the tissue around the prostate in men and the uterus in women, but the prostate and uterus themselves may not be affected, despite the proximity of these organs to the pathological process.

 Symptoms: